adessoSE/adesso-indoor-navigator/README.md

 ## Known bugs
 - White screen after first start of the app: Completely quit and restart the app on your phone without starting a new build
+- Blue indicators don't lead you towards the direction of your target.
+See #11

+## For adesso employees
+Some of the following instructions will require you create certain files.
+These files can be found [here](https://confluence.adesso.de/pages/viewpage.action?pageId=88609425) but you will need to enter your adesso credentials.

 ## Setup